 For UWWTPs with a capacity above 100,000 p.e. this pathway should be covered under E-PRTR reported loads.

-Discussion point 11: EEA is considering supporting the coming WFD reporting by providing E-PRTR data at RBD level already reported by MS (see also P10).
-Would that be helpful to the MS?
+EEA has been supporting the coming WFD reporting by providing E-PRTR data at RBD level already reported by MS. Several MS confirm this would be helpful.
+EEA will not be pre-filling the WFD reporting formats.

 However, evidence , shows that many pollutants are not reported by certain countries or not reported for specific facilities, although releases above the pollutant thresholds would be expected, owing to the size of the UWWTP.
-In these situations, emission factors (based on reported E-PRTR data) can be used to quantify pollutant releases from UWWTPs not reported under E-PRTR but above the capacity threshold of 100,000 p.e and above the E-PRTR pollutant threshold.
+In these situations, emission factors (based on reported E-PRTR data) can be used to quantify pollutant releases from UWWTPs not reported under E-PRTR but above the capacity threshold of 100,000 p.e. and above the E-PRTR pollutant threshold.

 Besides, a recent study shows that the total sum of all UWWTPs below the E-PRTR reporting threshold may contribute in a significant way to the total loads from all UWWTPs.
 Also, these loads of pollutants from UWWTPs below the capacity threshold of 100,000 p.e. can be quantified using the same EFs as mentioned above.

-Discussion point 12: The emission factors used in Table 3 can be compared with information from recent UBA publication on UWWTP monitoring.
-Also, other MS might have useful recent data on this subject.
+In the separate UWWTP document (also to be discussed on the 9th September web-meeting) available data is collected and presented.
+Specific attention is given to level of detection of the pollutants in the UWWTP effluent.
+The emission factors used in Table 3 will be updated with this information.
+For the metals, a comparison will have to be made with available data from Eurometaux.

 P9 Individual - treated and untreated- household discharges

-This source contains the discharges of domestic wastewater, not connect to a sewer system.
+This source contains the discharges of domestic wastewater not connected to a sewer system.
 The wastewater loads will reach the surface water directly, will infiltrate in the soil or will be collected and treated in e.g. septic tanks.

-For the untreated households, the number of ‘untreated’ inhabitants per MS is multiplied with the emission per inhabitant per year.
-For the treated households the number of ‘treated’ inhabitants is used with a removal efficiency for the septic tank in which the wastewater is collected.
+For the untreated waste water from households, the number of ‘untreated’ inhabitants per MS is multiplied with the emission per inhabitant per year.
+For the treated waste water households, the number of ‘treated’ inhabitants is used with a removal efficiency for the septic tank in which the wastewater is collected.
 The last step is to estimate the load to surface water and to soil, no figures seems to be available.
 The ratio of surface water to soil may be used in a MS instead.
+Major question here is if this calculation method isn’t oversimplified.

 P10 Industrial Waste Water treated